 Loans / Lines of Credit

 There are MANY sources of loans and lines of credit for small businesses.
 We will list several options to consider.
-We have checklists to prepare your approach a lender to put forth a great first impression.
+We have checklists to prepare your approach to a lender to put forth a great first impression.
 Most lenders consider the “6 C’s” of lending which are:

 - Character: do the 20% or more owners pay bills, undertake good business practices?

 - Capacity: will the business generate enough cash flow to repay the loan?

 - Capital: will the business have enough working capital, with the loan, to be successful?

 - Collateral: what assets are available to offer to the lender to recover their loss if the loan is not repaid?

 - Conditions: is the business good NOW, in the industry it serves, at this time and place in the economy?

 - Credit score: 20% or more owners must meet certain credit score minimums, depending on the lender.